dmytyk/Arduino-Fireworks-Controller/README.md

     int postVarsCount = 0;
     String postVars[2] = {};  //0 = Row, 1 = Action
 ```
-- While we have a connection and the client is available, start process the Initial GET request by sending it the initial web page *(writeResponse(client));*
+- While we have a connection and the client is available, start process the Initial GET request by sending out the web page *(writeResponse(client));*
-- The Web Page has a form that send the server two parameters (row=xx AND action=SETROW) xx is the row number and action is the action to take
+- The Web Page has a form that sends the server two parameters (row=xx AND action=SETROW) xx is the row number and action is the action to take
-- The Fire Button calls *plusePin* this function caused Arduino to make the selected row go active high for 1 second, this turns on the MOSFET which completes the connection of the ignitor to the +12v battery thereby lighting the fuse
+- The Fire Button calls *plusePin* this function caused Arduino to make the selected row go active high for 1 second, this turns on the MOSFET which completes the connection between the ignitor to the +12v battery thereby lighting the fuse
 ```shell
     while (client.connected())
     {